A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: Abstract

 \section{Abstract}

 Let $G$ be a graph in which each edge is assigned one of the colours $1, 2, \ldots, m$, and let $\Gamma$ be a subgroup of $S_m$.
 The operation of switching at a vertex $x$ of $G$ with respect to an element $\pi$ of $\Gamma$ permutes the colours of the edges incident with $x$ according to $\pi$.
-We investigate the complexity of whether there exists a sequence of switches that transforms a given $m$-edge coloured graph $G$ so that it has a colour-preserving homomorphism to a fixed $m$-edge coloured graph $H$ and give a dichotomy theorem in the case that $\Gamma$ acts transitively.
+We investigate the complexity of whether there exists a sequence of switches that transforms a given $m$-edge-coloured graph $G$ so that it has an edge-colour-preserving homomorphism to a fixed $m$-edge-coloured graph $H$ and give a dichotomy theorem in the case that $\Gamma$ acts transitively.